populationgenomics/talos/README.md

 - `QueryPanelapp` - Takes the output of `GeneratePanelData`, Queries PanelApp for the panels selected for the cohort, and writes the result as a JSON
 - `RunHailFiltering` - Takes the MatrixTable of Variants, the Pedigree file, the panel data from `QueryPanelapp`, and both ClinVar tables, filters the variants in the MatrixTable, and labels them with categories of interest.
+This is the most resource-intensive step of the pipeline, but even on 400+GB datasets it has been run successfully on a 8-core, 16GB RAM VM.
 - `RunHailFilteringSV` - Takes a MatrixTable of Structural Variants, the Pedigree file, the panel data from `QueryPanelapp`, filters the variants in the MatrixTable, and labels them with categories of interest.
 - `ValidateMOI` - Takes the result of `RunHailFiltering`, optionally one or more SV result from `RunHailFilteringSV`,